 We’ve already discussed how following the topic cluster model can help avoid the pitfall of having new content compete with existing content that used the same keywords.

 However, that doesn’t mean that you can’t reuse existing content!
-Repurposing content is one of the best approaches for SaaS content marketing in 2019.
+Repurposing content is one of the best approaches for SaaS content marketing.